Isiah Kiner-Falefa Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the seventh-ranked team ERA among all league pitching staffs (3.81).
+- The Rangers have a 3.78 team ERA that ranks sixth across all MLB pitching staffs.

-- The Rangers give up the fifth-fewest home runs in baseball (76 total, one per game).
+- Rangers pitchers combine to surrender the fifth-fewest home runs in baseball (76 total, one per game).

-- Dunning gets the start for the Rangers, his ninth of the season.
-He is 6-1 with a 2.92 ERA and 39 strikeouts in 64 2/3 innings pitched.
+- Gray makes the start for the Rangers, his 14th of the season.
+He is 6-2 with a 2.96 ERA and 65 strikeouts in 76 2/3 innings pitched.

-- The righty's most recent appearance was on Saturday against the Toronto Blue Jays, when he went six innings, surrendering two earned runs while allowing six hits.
+- The right-hander last pitched on Sunday against the Toronto Blue Jays, when he went 2 1/3 innings, allowing six earned runs while giving up six hits.

-- The 28-year-old has amassed an ERA of 2.92, with 5.4 strikeouts per nine innings, in 16 games this season.
-Opposing hitters have a .240 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.